 Please note for private vacations, your lodging will be determined by your tour dates and when you reserve.
 Availability is tight during the summer; the more advance time you give us, the more availability there will be.
 If possible and you prefer, we will spend all three nights in Yellowstone, at one or more of the lodges.
 Please note the lodges are rustic and not inexpensive but they offer the benefit of overnighting in the park.
 Another option is to stay in a nearby gateway town such as Gardiner or West Yellowstone, which have more varied lodging choices, often with more availability and lower prices.Book This Vacation

 Arrival & Departure

-- One local Montana Vacation Company guide will accompany each trip.
+- One local Travel Montana guide will accompany each trip.
 Additional guides added depending on group size.

 - All of your dinners and breakfasts are included.
 Gratuity for these meals is also included.
 In general, we leave lunches open so that you have time to explore and enjoy the local flavors en route.

 - All your transportation is included once you meet your guides on the first day.

 - All group activities and official beer tastings are included.